 The skin itch improved with a cortisone-type cream called “Liderm”, prescribed by a dermatologist in December of 2020, but the heavy breathing and fast heartbeat continued.

 In April of 2021 he saw a cardiologist and a respirologist and had an EKG, a chest xray, echocardiogram, exercise stress test with Persantine and a CAT scan of the chest with “contrast” angiogram.
 All tests were normal and the Cardiologist said “This 82YO’s heart is perfect, with no evidence of disease in the arteries or any other abnormality”.

-So, at least based on these two cases, Restoring DHEA to more youthful levels through per-oral supplementation can protect the the heart from major cardiovascular risk factors which lead to blockage of the heart’s arteries.
+So, at least based on these two cases, Restoring DHEA to more youthful levels through per-oral supplementation, or transdermal cream, can protect the the heart from major cardiovascular risk factors which lead to blockage of the heart’s arteries.